SchedMD/slurm-gcp/docs/cloud.md

 See the
 [full cluster example](../terraform/examples/slurm_cluster/cloud/full/README.md)
 for a great example to get started with.
-It will create all the infrastructure, service accounts and IAM to minimally support a slurm cluster.
+It will create all the infrastructure, service accounts and IAM to minimally support a Slurm cluster.
 The [TerraformUser](./glossary.md#terraformuser) will require more [roles](./glossary.md#iam-roles) to create the other supporting resources.
 You can configure certain elements of the example cluster, which is useful for